MinecraftServerControl/mscs/README.md

 You can specify how long to keep backups by changing the `BACKUP_DURATION` in the `/usr/local/bin/msctl` file, on line 331.

 ## Scheduling restarts
-You can schedule restarts for the server following the same method as outline in [scheduling backups](#scheduling-backups).
+You can schedule restarts for the server following the same method as outlined in [scheduling backups](#scheduling-backups).
 Simply change the scheduled command from `backup <myWorld>` to `restart <myWorld>`. `myWorld` is the name of world you wish to restart; omit if you wish to restart all worlds.

 ## Command Reference

 All commands below assume that you are running them as either the `minecraft`